Mel Taylor

-Mel Taylor (September 24, 1933 – August 11, 1996) was an American musician, best known as the drummer for the Ventures from 1962 to 1996.
+Mel Taylor (September 24, 1933 – August 11, 1996) was an American musician who was the drummer for the Ventures from 1962 to 1996.
 He was born in Brownsville, Brooklyn, New York, and was the older brother of Canned Heat bassist Larry Taylor.

-Musical career
+Career

 After drumming with Boris Pickett and Herb Alpert, Taylor joined the Ventures in 1962 to fill in for Howie Johnson, who had been severely injured in an automobile accident.
 Johnson played with a neck brace for a period, but didn't want to be away from his family (in Washington state) for long periods, so he opted to be replaced.
 Taylor's distinct, harder-edged rock style so impressed the members of the band that they asked him to become a permanent member of the group.

 Taylor released a solo album in 1965 ("Mel Taylor & The Magics In Action").
 In 1972, he decided to leave the Ventures to pursue a solo career, forming the band Mel Taylor & the Dynamics.
 During this time, they released four albums: "007 James Bond", "Sand, Sea and Love", "Mel Taylor in Japan", and "Roll over Beethoven".
 Taylor rejoined the Ventures in 1979, and remained their drummer until his death in 1996.
 After Mel died, his son Leon Taylor replaced him, and has been the Ventures' drummer ever since.